Cheech & Chong: Mainstream success

 Their early success culminated with the release of their first feature-length movie, Up in Smoke, in 1978.
-It became a cult classic, and was also successful enough at the box office (grossing over $44 million despite a low budget) to warrant two sequels: Cheech and Chong's Next Movie in 1980, and Nice Dreams in 1981.
+The film was successful enough at the box office (grossing over $44 million despite a low budget) to warrant two sequels: Cheech and Chong's Next Movie in 1980, and Nice Dreams in 1981.
 These were followed by the less successful Things Are Tough All Over (1982) and Still Smokin (1983).
 The pair attempted a departure from their stoner comedy with 1984's Cheech & Chong's The Corsican Brothers.
-Their most recent starring vehicle as a duo was 2014's Cheech & Chong's Animated Movie.

-Chong directed four of their films while co-writing and starring in all seven with Marin.